mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

 ## Things to Note

-- The sample is created using Empty bot template rather than using language templates for simplicity
+- The sample is created using Empty bot template rather than using language/CLU templates for simplicity

 - The idea behind the sample is the understand the user intent and retrieve relevant info , this is showcased using Public API calls but this very well can be internal systems API calls